OpenBuildings/spiderling/README.md

 There are some more additional methods as part of the DSL:

 - ``confirm($confirm)``: If an alert, or confirm dialogs is open on the page you can use this method to dismiss it (by providing FALSE) or approve it (for confirm dialogs, providing TRUE)
-- ``execute($script, $callback = NULL)``: Perform an arbitrary javascript on the page, in the context of a given node.
+- ``execute($script, $callback = NULL)``: Perform an arbitrary JavaScript on the page, in the context of a given node.
 You will be able to access it as the first argument of the callback, e.g. ``arguments[0]``.
-The result of the javascript execution will be returned by the method (by passing through json serialization).
+The result of the JavaScript execution will be returned by the method (by passing through JSON serialization).
 Optionally you could provide a callback, and the result will be the first argument of the callback (the secound will be the node itself)
-- ``screenshot($file)``: Take a screenshot of the current state of the page, placing it in the $file as a png image.
+- ``screenshot($file)``: Take a screenshot of the current state of the page, placing it in the $file as a PNG image.

 ## Handling AJAX

-Spiderling follows the same philosophy as capybara in that it does not explicitly support or wait for ajax calls to finish, however each finder does not immidiately conclude failure if the element is not loaded, but waits a bit (default 2 seconds) before throwing an exception.
-To take advantage of that when writing your crawlers when you have an ajax request you need to search for the change the ajax is about to do:
+Spiderling follows the same philosophy as Capybara in that it does not explicitly support or wait for AJAX calls to finish, however each finder does not immidiately conclude failure if the element is not loaded, but waits a bit (default 2 seconds) before throwing an exception.
+To take advantage of that when writing your crawlers when you have an AJAX request you need to search for the change the AJAX is about to do:

 For example: